 There are also quite a few plugins built specifically for WooCommerce that can increase the functionality of your online store.
 Check out our list of the best WooCommerce plugins.

-The total cost of building an eCommerce website with WordPress is $1000-$3000.
-Remember, the cost could be higher depending on the number of premium addons and services you include.
+So finally, we come to answer the question ‘how much to build an eCommerce website?’
+The total cost of building an eCommerce website with WordPress is $1,000-$3,000.
+Remember, the price could be higher depending on the number of premium addons and services you include.

-How to Stay On Budget When Building Your Website
+How Do I Stay On Budget When Building a Website?

-To recap, a small business site can range from a few hundred dollars to a few thousand dollars—not including marketing.
+To recap, a small business site can range from a few hundred dollars to a few thousand dollars, not including any marketing campaigns or services.

 So, how can you stay on budget when building your website?